AdobeDocs/journey-optimizer-learn.en/help/create-champaigns/create-a-campaign.md

 ---
 title: Create a campaign
-description: Learn how to deliver one-time content to a specific user segment by executing actions immediately, or on a specified schedule.
+description: Learn how to deliver one-time content to a specific audience by executing actions immediately, or on a specified schedule.
 kt: 10590
 thumbnail: 346680.jpg
 feature: Journeys